 A: You can buy them online and print them at home.
-Hard-Copy Tickets (both GA and VIP tickets) are available NOW @ DISTRACTIONS on HAIGHT (1552 Haight Street (@ Ashbury) with only a $5 service fee.
+Hard-Copy Tickets (both GA and VIP tickets) are available at:

 Q: Is the venue wheelchair accessible?

-A: The Concourse is 100% wheelchair accessible.
-The street level entrance through the lot to the south of the building has a ramp.
-The mezzanine has an elevator.
+A: Bill Graham Civic Auditorium is 100% wheelchair accessible.
 As there is no fixed seating, the venue is divided into areas … all of which are wheelchair accessible.
 These are further divided into General Admission and VIP areas.
 The VIP areas are closer to the main stages, but there are General Admission areas close to the stage as well.
 There are viewing areas on the raised areas above both sides of the slightly lower main halls.
 The areas closer to the stage are designated VIP; those farther away are General Admission.
 There are no seats per se, so no specific “seating” reservations are possible.